Updated March 30, 2020.

 You can implement Cookiebot consent banner and still not be GDPR compliant.
 The following examples are non-compliant cookie consent banner implementations:

-According to the GDPR, websites must have marketing cookies un-ticked as a default so that users have to opt in themselves.
+According to the GDPR and the CJEU Planet49 ruling, websites must have preference cookies, statistics cookies and marketing cookies un-ticked as a default so that users have to opt in themselves.
+Only necessary cookies are allowed to be pre-ticked.

-In this banner, marketing cookies are locked in activation, leaving the user without a choice of revoking their assumed consent, as well activating third party cookies automatically upon the arrival of a user on the landing page: both of which are non-compliant with the GDPR.
+In this consent banner though, all three cookie categoies are locked in activation, leaving the user without a choice of revoking their assumed consent, as well activating third-party cookies automatically upon the arrival of a user on the landing page: both of which are non-compliant with the GDPR.

 Here is another non-compliant cookie banner.
-Marketing cookies are pre-ticked, which is non-compliant with the GDPR.
+Same issue as above.
+All three cookies categories are pre-ticked, which is non-compliant with CJEU’s ruling on valid consent in the EU.

 Cookiebot offers a high level of customization and autonomy for our customers when it comes to layout and make-up of the cookie banners.
 It is designed to be used in many different contexts, as well as live up to different national privacy laws and regulations.